zamazan4ik/awesome-pgo/article/article.md

 ### Do I need to integrate LTO, PGO or PLO without benchmarks

-TODO: discuss here such a topic
+TODO: discuss here this topic

 ### How PGO and/or PLO changes a binary size?